Skip to main content

 Additional parking information can be found here.

-Please check the website of individual locations regarding the most recent guidelines surrounding hours of operation, visitor policies, and vaccination requirements.
+Please check the website of individual locations regarding the most recent guidelines surrounding hours of operation and visitor policies.

 Art in Public Spaces at the School of Medicine Portraits of Strength is a selection of images taken between February and October 2021 that documents the experiences of health care providers, scientists, and other essential workers across Yale School of Medicine and Yale New Haven Hospital.
 The project was conceived to express gratitude to these individuals, share their stories, and record their contributions as our community came together to understand, treat, and prevent the spread of COVID-19.
 Creative director Allaire Bartel and photographer Anthony DeCarlo posed five questions to each subject; portions of their responses appear with each portrait.